 Spring Break in Texas brings fun and relaxation for students and teachers alike.
-In addition, the Houston Livestock Show and Rodeo and St. Patrick’s Day coincides with Spring Break.
+In addition, the Houston Livestock Show and Rodeo and St. Patrick’s Day coincide with Spring Break.
 All these events come with increased alcohol consumption.
 This results in a higher rate of drunk driving, causing higher rates of injuries and deaths from vehicular accidents.

 Houston is already a leader in DUI fatalities.
 According to an analysis of federal highway data by the Houston Chronicle, the greater Houston area has amassed more fatal DUI accidents over the past 16 years compared to any other major metropolitan area in the United States.

 Law enforcement patrols increase during Spring Break as officers actively look for intoxicated drivers with a focus on drivers under the age of 21 (minors).

 Zero Tolerance for Minors with Alcohol

 Texas has established Zero Tolerance for minors who commit any alcohol-related offenses.
 It is a criminal offense for drivers under 21 to operate a vehicle with any alcohol in their system.
 If alcohol is detected, the minor will be arrested and charged with Driving Under the Influence of Alcohol by a Minor (DUIA by a Minor).
 After that, they are taken to jail and given a breathalyzer or taken to a hospital for a blood test.
 Texas has implied consent laws for minors, meaning a minor that is arrested for DUIA automatically consents to taking either of these tests.
 Subsequently, if a minor refuses to take these tests, the minor’s driver’s license will suspended and the minor may be jailed.

 No Refusal Operations for All Suspected DWI Drivers